 The courts provide a document (heirs determination worksheet) that can help you determine who should be an heir to an estate.
 But to give a general idea of who would be an heir, in a simple case, it would be any surviving spouse of the deceased, and the deceased’s natural born or adopted children.
 If someone in those categories is deceased, or the deceased did not have anyone in those categories determining the legal heirs gets a bit more complicated.

 Once you have determined who is an heir to the estate, the next step is to confirm that the Petitioner has include everyone on the petition.
-If you are in a situation where a Petitioner has left out an heir, it is crucial to act fast and file an objection, also known as a caveat, to the petition filed with the incorrect information.
+If you are in a situation where heirs are not included in the probate petition, it is crucial to act fast and file an objection.
 This is a very time sensitive issue, as the court only allows for a limited time period to object to a petition.

 Depending on the specific facts related to your personal situation will greatly affect the best way to move forward when this type of situation occurs.
 Our office always recommends speaking with a qualified probate attorney.
 Contact us for a free consultation.